 Once you are set up and you have deposited some funds, take some time to understand the different features on the trading screen.
 Every exchange will have a chart, so it is a good idea to learn how to analyze pricing movements.

-There is a really good beginner’s guide at CryptoPotatoe, who show you how to read charts and then how to analyze pricing trends.
+There is a really good beginner’s guide at CryptoPotatoe, who shows you how to read charts and then how to analyze pricing trends.
 You can visit their free guide here.

 As you will see in the above screenshot, the trader is looking at the pricing movement of USD/BTC.
 The green bars mean that the price has gone up, while the red bars mean that the price has gone down.